bockor/gen-rsa-python3-step3/README.md

 	- Fork this repo
 	- Clone it to your local drive
 	- Work on it locally on a new  "validate-user-input" branch
-	- push the branch to your remote GitHub repo when finished.
+	- Push the branch to your remote GitHub repo when finished.